 257 Hanover Street, Boston, MA 02113

 Though Mike’s Pastry is normally seen as everyone’s favorite pastry place, I’m here to tell you that Modern Pastry Shop is actually where it’s at!
-It’s easily one of the best places to eat in Boston.
+It’s easily one of the coolest Boston restaurants.
 Modern Pastry is located right across the street from Mike’s and offers some amazing Italian delicacies.

 Keep in mind that last time I went to Modern Pastry, they were cash only.
 I’m not sure if that’s true anymore, but just be sure to have cash on yourself when you go.
 Luckily, there’s an ATM right down the block from their location!

 Depending on the time of day that you visit, you might have to wait in line or a long while in order to get in.
 Trust me, it’s worth it to wait because the food is so amazing!